Alternative Choices for You

-I detected no IPv4, DNS or WebRTC leaks (if DNS protection was enabled in the client).
+On a happier note, I detected no IPv4, DNS, or WebRTC leaks (if DNS protection was enabled in the client).
 This is far more encouraging than ibVPN's speeds!

-ibVPN offers three VPN plans, plus a Smart DNS-only plan.
-The Ultimate VPN plan costs $10.95 per month, or $4.83 per month if an annual subscription is purchased.
-All other plans cost $4.95 per month, or $3.08 if purchased annually.
+ibVPN offers three VPN plans, and a Smart DNS-only plan.
+The Ultimate VPN subscription costs $10.95 per month, or $4.83 per month if an annual subscription is purchased.
+All other plans clock in at $4.95 per month, or $3.08 if purchased yearly.

-A Business VPN plan is also available.
-This is basically the Ultimate VPN plan but with more simultaneous connections.
-Prices start at $13.95 per month ($8.32 if paid annually) for five simultaneous connections, going up to $44.95 per month ($33.32 when paid annually) for 20 simultaneous connections.
+There are also a selection of business plans on offer.
+Generally, these are the Ultimate VPN plan with more simultaneous connections.
+Prices start at $13.95 per month ($8.32 if paid annually) for five simultaneous connections, and rise to $44.95 per month ($33.32) for 20 simultaneous connections.

 The following payment methods are accepted: Avangate (recurring and one-time payments – Alipay, WebMoney, iDeal, and credit card), PayPro (recurring and one-time payments – credit card and PayPal), Payza, WebMoney, AstroPay, Western Union, and Perfect Money.

-ibVPN also accepts payment in Bitcoins and other cryptocurrencies (Litecoin, Blackcoin, Dogecoin, and Ripple), which comes in handy if you'd like an additional layer of privacy.
+ibVPN also accepts Bitcoin and other cryptocurrency payments (Litecoin, Blackcoin, Dogecoin, and Ripple), which comes in handy if you'd like an additional layer of privacy.

 Money-back guarantee length